Bruno Figueiredo

-Bruno Miguel Gomes Figueiredo (born 9 July 1999) is a Portuguese professional footballer who plays for Canadian Premier League club Valour FC.
+Bruno Miguel Gomes Figueiredo (born 9 July 1999) is a Portuguese professional footballer who plays as a midfielder for Maltese Premier League club Żabbar St. Patrick.

 Early life

 Figueiredo was born in Almada, Portugal, before moving to island of São Miguel in the Azores, where his father was playing for Santa Clara until he was five, before moving back to continental Portugal.
 Figueiredo began playing youth football with Benfica, later joining the youth systems of Vitória de Setúbal, Quinta do Conde, Almada, Pinhalnovense, and Fabril.

-Club career
+Career

 Figueiredo began his senior career with Fabril in the fourth tier AF Setúbal 1ª Division.

 In 2019, he joined Oriental Dragon FC in the AF Setúbal 1ª Division.

 In late 2019, he moved to O Grandolense in the AF Setúbal 1ª Division.

 Later in 2020, he moved to Atlético Reguengos in the fourth tier AF Évora Divisão Elite.

-In August 2021, he joined Olímpico do Montijo in the AF Setúbal 1ª Division..
+In August 2021, he joined Olímpico do Montijo in the AF Setúbal 1ª Division.

 In 2022, he returned to Oriental Dragon FC in the new fourth tier Campeonato de Portugal.
 On 26 February 2023, he scored a brace in a 3-0 victory over Rabo de Peixe.
 On 19 March 2023, he scored another brace in a 2-1 victory over Ferreiras.

 In July 2023, he joined Amora in the third tier Liga 3.

 In late January 2024, he moved to Covilhã in Liga 3.

 In August 2024, he joined União de Santarém in Liga 3.

-In February 2025, he signed with Canadian Premier League club Valour FC on a one-year contract with an option for 2026.
+On 13 February 2025, he signed with Canadian Premier League club Valour FC on a one-year contract, with an option for 2026.
 He made his debut on April 5, 2025, against Pacific FC.

+On 30 January 2026, he joined Maltese Premier League club Żabbar St. Patrick on a free transfer.